 - Take frequent and necessary rest breaks.
 Rest until you gain your breath back and feel your heart rate slow down and then return to your task at hand.

 - Be Mindful—Be fully present and engaged in the moment to become aware of your body and the space around you.

 And when you are done, don’t just be glad you’re done and stop and flop on the couch!
 It’s beneficial to cool down, which you can do by talking a slow relaxing stroll around the neighborhood and enjoying the beautiful winter scenery. to let your heart rate come back down to normal and make sure all of the blood you’ve had pumping to your muscles gets put back safely where it belongs.
 This helps prevent major cardiac events, which, surprisingly, are more likely to happen after you are done and stop quickly, not when you are doing the heavy lifting.
+If something does happen and you slip, you may need to undergo Orthopedic Physical Therapy Treatment.
 So, take that moment to appreciate the winter scene and celebrate the hard work you did and stay healthy.